martinwinther/it-learning-hub/ccna/cisco discovery protocol and link layer discovery protocol.md

 - P: Phone
 - D: Remote
 - C: CVTA
-- M: Two-port Mac Relay
+- M: Two-port MAC relay

+Memorizing all codes is less important than recognizing routers, switches, and phones.

-### CDP Security Considerations
+### CDP security and usage

-- CDP shares significant information about device
-- Information includes software version, which could be used to identify vulnerabilities
-- Malicious users could exploit CDP information for targeted attacks
+CDP exposes information that can help attackers:

+- Hostname and platform
+- Software version
+- IP addressing and VLAN details

+Typical practices:

-- Consider disabling CDP globally or on specific interfaces where not necessary
+- Disable CDP on interfaces facing untrusted networks:
-- Balance security needs with operational requirements

-### Network Mapping with CDP

-- Use CDP to map network topology when documentation is incomplete
+  - `interface G0/0`
-- Run `show cdp neighbors` on multiple devices
+  - `no cdp enable`
-- Use Local Interface and Port ID columns to determine connections
-- Build network diagram from CDP neighbor information
-- Useful when physical access to devices is not available
+- Consider disabling globally in very sensitive environments
+- Leave enabled on internal links where topology discovery and troubleshooting are important

+CDP is very useful for:

+- Building or validating network diagrams
+- Identifying what is connected to each interface
+- Checking neighbor software versions and platforms

 ## Link Layer Discovery Protocol (LLDP)

-### LLDP Fundamentals
+### LLDP basics

-- Industry-standard Layer 2 discovery protocol
+- Vendor-neutral Layer 2 discovery protocol
 - Defined in IEEE 802.1AB
-- Vendor-neutral protocol that can be implemented by any vendor
+- Supported by many vendors, including Cisco
+- Similar purpose to CDP but standardized

-- Cisco routers and switches support both CDP and LLDP
+Cisco devices support both CDP and LLDP at the same time.
+LLDP is disabled by default on Cisco IOS.
-- Serves similar purpose to CDP but as industry standard
-- Not enabled by default on Cisco devices

-### LLDP Message Transmission

-- LLDP messages sent to multicast MAC address 0180.c200.000e
-- Switches do not flood LLDP messages
-- Switch receives LLDP frame for itself and processes it
-- LLDP messages are not forwarded beyond directly connected neighbors
+LLDP frames use multicast MAC address `0180.c200.000e`.
+Like CDP, LLDP messages stay on the local link and are not forwarded further.

-### LLDP Configuration
+### LLDP timers

-#### Global Configuration

-- Enable LLDP globally: `lldp run`
-- Disable LLDP globally: `no lldp run`
+LLDP uses similar timers to CDP:

-- Configure advertisement timer: `lldp timer seconds` (default: 30 seconds)
+- Advertisement timer
-- Configure holdtime: `lldp holdtime seconds` (default: 120 seconds)
-- Configure reinitialization delay: `lldp reinit seconds` (default: 2 seconds)

-#### Interface Configuration

-- Enable LLDP transmission: `lldp transmit` (enabled by default when LLDP is globally enabled)
-- Disable LLDP transmission: `no lldp transmit`
-- Enable LLDP reception: `lldp receive` (enabled by default when LLDP is globally enabled)
-- Disable LLDP reception: `no lldp receive`
-- Can control transmission and reception separately
-- Allows device to send but not receive, or receive but not send

-### LLDP Timers

-- **Advertisement timer**: How often device sends LLDP messages
+  - How often LLDP messages are sent
-  - Default: 30 seconds (half of CDP's default)
+  - Default: 30 seconds
-  - Configure with: `lldp timer seconds`
+  - Command: `lldp timer seconds`
+- Holdtime
-- **Holdtime**: How long neighbor keeps device in neighbor table after ceasing to receive LLDP messages
+  - How long a neighbor keeps the entry after advertisements stop
-  - Default: 120 seconds (shorter than CDP's default)
+  - Default: 120 seconds
-  - Configure with: `lldp holdtime seconds`
+  - Command: `lldp holdtime seconds`
+- Reinitialization delay
-- **Reinitialization delay**: How long interface waits before sending LLDP messages after LLDP is activated
+  - Delay before LLDP starts sending messages after being enabled
   - Default: 2 seconds
+  - Command: `lldp reinit seconds`

+The shorter default advertisement and holdtime values make LLDP react a bit faster than CDP by default.

+### LLDP configuration

+Global:

+- Enable LLDP: `lldp run`
+- Disable LLDP: `no lldp run`
+- Adjust timers with:
+  - `lldp timer seconds`
+  - `lldp holdtime seconds`
-  - Configure with: `lldp reinit seconds`
+  - `lldp reinit seconds`

-  - Beneficial when interface is bouncing between up and down states
-  - Provides time for port to stabilize before sending LLDP messages
+Interface:

+- Enable transmit: `lldp transmit`
+- Enable receive: `lldp receive`
+- Disable transmit: `no lldp transmit`
+- Disable receive: `no lldp receive`

+Transmit and receive can be controlled independently per interface.
+For example, an interface can send LLDP but not accept LLDP from the neighbor.

-### LLDP Verification Commands
+### LLDP verification

+Common commands:

-- `show lldp neighbors`: Lists LLDP neighbors and basic information
+- `show lldp neighbors`
-  - Shows Device ID, Local Interface, Hold-time, Capability, Port ID
+  - Neighbor summary
-  - Similar format to `show cdp neighbors`
+  - Similar layout to `show cdp neighbors`
-- `show lldp neighbors detail`: Shows detailed information about all LLDP neighbors
+- `show lldp neighbors detail`
+  - Detailed view of all LLDP neighbors
-  - Includes system name, system description, chassis ID, port ID, capabilities, management addresses, and more
+  - Includes system name, description, chassis ID, port ID, capabilities, management addresses
-- `show lldp entry name`: Shows same information as `show lldp neighbors detail` for specified neighbor only
+- `show lldp entry NAME`
+  - Detailed view of a single neighbor
-- `show lldp`: Shows basic LLDP information (status, timers)
+- `show lldp`
+  - Global LLDP status and timers
-- `show lldp interface [interface]`: Shows LLDP status for specific interface or all interfaces
+- `show lldp interface [interface]`
-  - Shows Tx (transmission) and Rx (reception) status
-  - Shows Tx state and Rx state
+  - LLDP status per interface, including transmit and receive state
+- `show lldp traffic`
-- `show lldp traffic`: Shows statistics about LLDP messages sent and received
+  - Counters for LLDP packets sent and received

-### LLDP Capability Codes
+### LLDP capability codes

+Common capability codes:

 - R: Router
-- B: Bridge (equivalent to CDP's S for Switch)
+- B: Bridge (switch)
 - T: Telephone
-- C: DOCSIS Cable Device
+- C: DOCSIS cable device
-- W: WLAN Access Point
+- W: WLAN access point
 - P: Repeater
 - S: Station
 - O: Other

-### CDP vs LLDP

-- **CDP**: Cisco-proprietary, enabled by default, works only with Cisco devices
-- **LLDP**: Industry-standard, disabled by default, works with any vendor's devices
-- Both can run simultaneously on same device (redundant but possible)
-- Choose CDP if network uses only Cisco devices
-- Choose LLDP if network uses mix of vendors
-- Commands are very similar; mostly replace `cdp` with `lldp`

-## Real-World Applications

-- **Network documentation**: Map out network topology when documentation is incomplete
-- **Troubleshooting**: Identify connected devices and interfaces quickly
-- **Device discovery**: Find all Cisco devices in network
-- **Interface identification**: Determine which interfaces connect to which devices
-- **Software version tracking**: Identify devices running specific software versions
-- **Network inventory**: Build inventory of network devices and their capabilities
-- **Multi-vendor networks**: Use LLDP in networks with mixed vendor equipment
-- **Remote network mapping**: Map network when physical access is not available

-## Troubleshooting

-### Common Issues

-- **No neighbors showing**: Verify protocol is enabled globally and on interface
-- **Neighbor disappeared**: Check holdtime; neighbor may have stopped sending advertisements
-- **Wrong information displayed**: Verify both devices have protocol enabled
-- **Security concerns**: Consider disabling on interfaces connected to untrusted networks

-### Troubleshooting Steps

-1. Verify protocol is enabled: `show cdp` or `show lldp`
-2. Check interface status: `show cdp interface` or `show lldp interface`
-3. Verify neighbor is sending messages: `show cdp traffic` or `show lldp traffic`
-4. Check timers: Verify advertisement timer and holdtime are appropriate
-5. Verify interface is up: Check interface status with `show ip interface brief`

-## Best Practices

-- Use CDP in Cisco-only networks
-- Use LLDP in multi-vendor networks
-- Disable discovery protocols on interfaces connected to untrusted networks for security
-- Document network topology using discovery protocol information
-- Regularly review neighbor tables to detect unauthorized devices
-- Use discovery protocols to verify network changes
-- Balance security needs with operational benefits
-- Consider disabling globally if security is primary concern
-- Use discovery protocols for network inventory and documentation

-## Summary

-- Layer 2 discovery protocols enable devices to share information with directly connected neighbors
-- CDP is Cisco-proprietary and enabled by default; LLDP is industry-standard and disabled by default
-- CDP messages sent to multicast MAC 0100.0ccc.cccc; LLDP messages sent to 0180.c200.000e
-- CDP default timers: 60 seconds advertisement, 180 seconds holdtime
-- LLDP default timers: 30 seconds advertisement, 120 seconds holdtime, 2 seconds reinitialization delay
-- Enable CDP globally with `cdp run`; enable LLDP globally with `lldp run`
-- Configure timers with `cdp timer`, `cdp holdtime`, `lldp timer`, `lldp holdtime`, `lldp reinit`
-- Disable on interfaces with `no cdp enable` or `no lldp transmit`/`no lldp receive`
-- Use `show cdp neighbors` and `show lldp neighbors` to view neighbor information
-- Use `show cdp neighbors detail` and `show lldp neighbors detail` for detailed information
-- Use `show cdp entry name` and `show lldp entry name` for specific neighbor information
-- Use `show cdp` and `show lldp` to view protocol status and timers
-- Use `show cdp interface` and `show lldp interface` to view interface status
-- Use `show cdp traffic` and `show lldp traffic` to view message statistics
-- Local Interface column shows interface on local device; Port ID shows interface on neighbor
-- CDP and LLDP share similar information: hostname, capabilities, platform, IP address, software version
-- Choose CDP for Cisco-only networks; choose LLDP for multi-vendor networks
-- Consider security implications of sharing device information via discovery protocols
+As with CDP, knowing router, switch, and phone codes is usually enough for CCNA.

+## CDP and LLDP comparison

+Key differences:

+- CDP
+  - Cisco proprietary
+  - Enabled by default
+  - Works only between Cisco devices
+- LLDP
+  - IEEE 802.1AB standard
+  - Disabled by default on Cisco devices
+  - Works across vendors

+Both protocols can run on the same interface at the same time.
+In a Cisco-only network, CDP alone is often enough.
+In multi-vendor networks, LLDP is the standard choice.

+Commands are similar.
+Often, `cdp` in a command is replaced with `lldp` for the equivalent LLDP command.

+## Operational use cases

+Typical uses for CDP and LLDP:

+- Topology discovery and documentation
+- Verifying which device connects to which interface
+- Validating uplinks during changes and migrations
+- Locating devices by hostname or IP
+- Building an inventory of device types and software versions

+In production networks:

+- Enable on internal links where discovery is helpful
+- Disable on interfaces facing the internet, guest networks, or other untrusted segments
+- Use neighbor output as a quick cross-check against formal documentation

+## Troubleshooting checklist

+When neighbors do not show up as expected:

+1. Confirm the protocol is globally enabled:
+   - `show cdp` or `show lldp`
+2. Check that the interface is up and in the correct VLAN:
+   - `show ip interface brief`
+3. Verify protocol status on the interface:
+   - `show cdp interface` or `show lldp interface`
+4. Look at traffic counters:
+   - `show cdp traffic` or `show lldp traffic`
+5. Check timers if entries appear and then disappear:
+   - Holdtime may be expiring without new advertisements

+If only one side sees the neighbor, check transmit and receive settings on both ends.

+## Quick review

+- CDP and LLDP are Layer 2 discovery protocols that advertise device information to directly connected neighbors.
+- CDP is Cisco proprietary and enabled by default; LLDP is an IEEE standard and disabled by default on Cisco IOS.
+- CDP uses multicast MAC `0100.0ccc.cccc` with default timers of 60 seconds (advertisement) and 180 seconds (holdtime).
+- LLDP uses multicast MAC `0180.c200.000e` with default timers of 30 seconds (advertisement), 120 seconds (holdtime), and 2 seconds (reinit).
+- Global enable commands:
+  - CDP: `cdp run`
+  - LLDP: `lldp run`
+- Key verification commands:
+  - `show cdp neighbors` and `show cdp neighbors detail`
+  - `show lldp neighbors` and `show lldp neighbors detail`
+- Disable discovery where information leakage is a concern, especially on interfaces facing untrusted networks.